8 International Economic institutions: IMF, World Bank, UNCTAD

 • Code of Conduct on Transfer of Technology (negotiations).

-• Investment policy reviews and the World Investment Report — the standard global source on FDI flows and trends.
+• World Investment Report — the standard global source on FDI flows.

-• Debt and finance — DMFAS software is used by many developing countries to manage public debt.
+• Debt and finance — DMFAS software used by many developing countries.

-• Least Developed Countries programme — defining the LDC category and tracking graduation.
+• Least Developed Countries programme — defines LDC category and tracks graduation.

-India hosted UNCTAD II in New Delhi (1968), the conference that produced the GSP commitment.
-India is consistently a leading developing-country voice in UNCTAD’s negotiating groups (the G77).
+India hosted UNCTAD II in New Delhi (1968) — the conference that produced the GSP commitment.
+India is consistently a leading developing-country voice in the G77 negotiating group.

-7.5 IMF, World Bank and UNCTAD — A Comparison
+8.5 IMF vs World Bank vs UNCTAD — Comparison

 TipIMF vs World Bank vs UNCTAD